 - Be personable but not perfect.
 Don't strive for perfection and try to re-do every time you mess up.
 Your audience will relate better to a "real" person.

-- Wear dark clothing but not black.
-We recommend purple or a deep blue.
+- Wear darker clothing but not black or navy.
+We recommend purple or a royal blue.
+Lighter colors like white or yellow can be too bright and distracting.
 Make sure there is no text on your clothing.

 - Using the board

 - When writing on the board, look at what you are writing.
 When talking about something on the board, point at it and look at it.